 While some may choose to hire a wallpaper installer, it is possible to hang unpasted wallpaper by yourself.
 Just follow these quick steps here.

-What Do I Need to Hang Unpasted Wallpaper?
+What Do I Need to Hang Unpasted/Non-Pasted Wallpaper?

 There are a few wallpaper tools and supplies required to make the process as simple and seamless as possible.
 Our recommended wallpaper supplies include: